klguang/origin/DEVELOPMENT.md

 ### Suggested workflow

 Switching between branches or developing on a fresh branch can cause the dependencies in one of the `package.json` files to change.
 The host `node_modules` directories are not mounted inside the Docker container.
 For that reason installing dependencies needs to be done inside the containers.
 One solution is to rebuild the image with `docker-compose build` but that can be time consuming.
-To install new dependencies get a shell in the container and run `npm install`.
+To install new dependencies get a shell in the container and run `yarn install`.

 ```
 host-machine$ docker exec -ti <container_name> /bin/bash
-docker-container$ npm run bootstrap # run inside /app directory
+docker-container$ yarn install # run inside /app directory
 # close connection
 host-machine$ docker-compose restart <container_name>
 ```